Avia S-199

 The Avia S-199 is a propeller-driven Messerschmitt Bf 109G-based fighter aircraft built after World War II using the Bf 109G airframe and a Junkers Jumo 211F engine in place of the original and unavailable Daimler-Benz DB 605 engine.
-It is notable as the first fighter obtained by the Israeli Air Force, and used during the 1948 Arab-Israeli War.
+It is notable as the first fighter obtained by the Israeli Air Force, and was used during the 1948 Arab-Israeli War.

-Constructed in Czechoslovakia, with parts and plans left over from Luftwaffe aircraft production, the aircraft had numerous problems and was generally unpopular with its pilots.
-Czechoslovak pilots nicknamed it Mezek ("Mule"), while in Israel, it was officially known as the Sakeen ("knife" in Hebrew).
-In practice, the aircraft was more often called Messerschmitt or Messer (which also means "knife", in German and Yiddish).
+Constructed in Czechoslovakia with parts and plans left over from Luftwaffe aircraft production, the aircraft had numerous problems and was generally unpopular with its pilots.
+Czechoslovak pilots nicknamed it Mezek ("Mule"), while in Israel it was officially known as the Sakeen (סכין, "knife" in Hebrew).
+In practice, the aircraft was more often called Messerschmitt or Messer (which also means "knife" in German and Yiddish).